Ina Clan Residence Site (Prefectural Designated Monument)

 Nearby spots

-A shell mound from the first half of the Jyōmon period (about 7,000 years ago).
+A shell midden (refuse mound) from the first half of the Jyōmon period (about 7,000 years ago).
 At this time in history, the climate was warmer and the ocean was more inland compared to now.
-The mound mainly consists of the Japanese basket clams that inhabit the brackish waters of the region, but there are also seashells of Japanese littleneck, common orient clam, and blood clam.
-The mound is located behind the Kannon statue in the 5th temple of the Adachi Bandō pilgrim route.
+The mound mainly consists of the Japanese basket clams that inhabit the brackish waters of the region, but there are also shells of the Japanese littleneck clam, common Orient clam, and blood clam.
+The mound is located behind the Kannon statue in the fifth temple of the Adachi Bandō pilgrimage route.

 Seiryu Brewery